 Top Trends in Home Decor for 2020

 If there’s one thing that’s obvious from all the designers weighing in on what will be on trend in the next decade, it’s that anything goes.
-We’re not sure that 10 years ago you would have seen the explosion of color and pattern and texture that seems to be everywhere on Instagram and Pinterest in 2020.
-It’s as if bright colors, murals and wallpaper have become the new go-to for bathrooms, accent walls and entire rooms.
+Ten years ago you would NOT have seen the explosion of color and pattern and texture that seems pervasive on Instagram and Pinterest in 2020.
+It’s as if dramatic colors, murals and wallpaper have become the go-to trend for bathrooms, accent walls and entire rooms — but you’ll still find subtle neutrals, too.

 Take a look at this cobalt blue immersion image from Jonathan Rachman on Elle Décor’s round up of 2020 designs.
 It’s bold, daring and definitely speaks to someone with the same showy attributes!
 The colors are nothing we’ve seen from the major paint manufacturers, but as Forbes contributor Amanda Lauren contends, people are decorating around their personalities, not according to any designer dictates.